Hello, welcome to Appsloveworld Technologies, In the session, we learn about what a view is and the advantages of using views.

 1

-Now let’s try to pass a parameter to this view and see what actually happens.
+Now, let's attempt to pass a parameter to this view and observe its behavior.

-If you look at the view implementation on below, the difference between these two views is that in the view here, we are actually passing an Id parameter of type int and we are using that parameter to filter the rows from table UniversityStudent
+In the view implementation below, the distinction lies in how we're passing an 'Id' parameter of type int and utilizing it to filter the rows from the UniversityStudent table.

 Create View vWGetStudentDetail